mseemann/nrwl-nx-a13-test/README.md

 # Ensure project boundaries are valid
 - see project.json tags and the rules in .eslintrc.json
-- Add FeatureAModule ro Feature B - and run lint
+- Add FeatureAModule to Feature B - and run lint